Top 10 Custom Web Development Agencies in the USA (2026)

 If you switch agencies after delivery and your site is built on a custom WordPress theme or proprietary template, the new agency often needs to rebuild from scratch.
 The code delivered by Agency A rarely works with Agency B's workflow.
 That is a second full project cost.

-The one exception on this list: PandaCodeGen delivers a fixed price with no change order policy for reasonable scope iterations, no platform license fees (the site runs on Vercel at $0/month for most business sites), and source code you own outright.
+The one exception on this list: PandaCodeGen delivers a fixed price with no change order policy for reasonable scope iterations, no platform license fees (the site runs on Vercel starting free, scaling to $20/month only when your business grows), and source code you own outright.
 Post-launch support is available at a flat monthly rate published on the website.

 How We Ranked These Agencies